secureblue/secureblue.github.io/content/CONTRIBUTING.md

 - [Commit Messages](#commit-messages)

 ## Code of Conduct
-{: #code-of-conduct}

 This project and everyone participating in it is governed by the [Code of Conduct](/code-of-conduct).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <var>secureblueadmin@proton.me</var>
+Please report unacceptable behavior to secureblueadmin@proton.me

 ## I Have a Question
-{: #i-have-a-question}

 If you want to ask a question, opening a [GitHub issue](https://github.com/secureblue/secureblue) for it is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well.

 ## I Want To Contribute
-{: #i-want-to-contribute}

 ### Legal Notice
-{: #legal-notice}

-{% include alert.html type='note' content='When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.' %}
+When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+### AI Content Policy

-{% include alert.html type='warning' content='In the interest of accuracy, quality, and license of the project, contributing using AI generated code and content of any kind is <em>forbidden</em>.' %}
+In the interest of accuracy, quality, and license of the project, contributing using AI generated code and content of any kind is forbidden.

 ### Reporting Bugs
-{: #reporting-bugs}

 #### Before Submitting a Bug Report
-{: #issue-quality-check}

 A good bug report should describe the issue in detail.
 Generally speaking: